syncfusion-content/ej2-react-docs/ej2-react/grid/how-to/testing-the-react-application-using-jest.md

 # React Grid - Jest Unit Testing

 [Jest](https://jestjs.io/docs/tutorial-react) is a widely used testing framework for React applications, enabling the creation and execution of unit tests for components, functions, and methods.
 Unit testing helps validate individual parts of a React application, detect issues early, and maintain overall reliability.
-The following steps explain how to create Jest test cases for the [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid).
+The following steps explain how to create Jest test cases for the Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid).

 Step 1: Set up the Jest testing environment